 If you are a person who loves comfort food, this cobbler is worth making!
-I love to serve it a little warm when all of the pumpkin flavors mesh together with the warmed marshmallow and pumpkin spice.
+I love to serve it a little warm when the pumpkin flavors mesh with the warm marshmallow and pumpkin spice.

 This cobbler is incredible for fall.
 It makes an 8x8 dessert that will feed 6-7 people.
-Double this recipe if you are looking for a larger dessert in a 9x13 pan.
+Double this recipe if you want a larger dessert in a 9x13 pan.
 If you are looking for another great gluten free pumpkin dessert, try this Gluten Free Pumpkin Dump Cake too!